TomCKan/Myanmar_Data_Analysis/README.md

 # Myanmar_Data_Analysis

-Exploratory data analysis of deaths caused by ongoing conflicts in Myanmar.
+Exploratory data analysis of deaths caused by ongoing conflicts in Myanmar using data from The Uppsala Conflict Data Program (UCDP).

 ## Myanmar Data Analysis Initial Questions